wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 :code:`--ind_scale`
     Allow independent scaling of specified basis spectra before fitting.
 For example this can be used to independently scale empirically measured macromolecules combined with simulated metabolite spectra.
 :code:`--disable_MH_priors`
     Disable the priors on the MH fitting.
 The priors are tuned for *in vivo* human brain spectroscopy.
 Use this option if your spectra has significantly different line widths, phases or large shifts.
 E.g. in liquid phase phantom or (potentially) pre-clinical systems.
+Priors can be fine tuned by altering the values in :code:`fsl_mrs.utils.constants`.

 The wrapper scripts can also take a configuration file as an input.
 For example, say we have a text file called :code:`config.txt` which contains the below: